Community-Wide FireSmart Day

 Wildfire season began on March 1.
 In an effort to reduce the threat of wildfire to our community, the Municipality of Jasper is calling on Jasperites from every neighbourhood, home and apartment building to pitch in to remove combustible debris from their yards and balconies.

-On May 1, the Municipality's Operations Department is offering a community dump run to remove yard waste and debris that was collected during FireSmart Day. *Check back for more details on what will be collected and where collection points will be.
+On May 1, the Municipality's Operations Department is offering a community dump run to remove yard waste and debris that was collected during FireSmart Day.

 How to get involved: